On 24 September 2018, conditional release orders replaced good behaviour bonds under section 10(1)(b) of the Crimes (Sentencing Procedure) Act 1999.

 (a) the court proceeds to conviction, or

-(b) the court does not proceed to conviction but makes an order under Section 10 bond (now conditional release order without conviction).
+(b) the court does not proceed to conviction but makes an order under Section 10 bond.

 (2) In deciding whether to make a conditional release order with a conviction, the sentencing court is to have regard to the following factors: